jdcloudcom/en/documentation/Developer-Tools/CodePipeline/Operation-Guide/Create-Pipeline.md

 	- Operation Name: Construction Operation
 	- Operation Type: Construction
 	- Operation Provider: CodeBuild
-	- Entering Operation: operations need to be compiled, i.e., the source code operations named in the previous step
+	- Code Source: The source code compiled by this construction task, select the source code action defined in the CodePipeline.
-	- Project: Projects Created in CodeBuild
+	- Application: Select the compilation task.
+Based on the code source selected above, the compiled application in the CodeBuild will be filtered.
-	- Manual Confirmation: the execution method of the operation, which will automatically circulated by default
+	- Manual Confirmation: If manual confirmation is selected, the action will be executed after the user clicks **Confirm**.
+It is automatically executed by default.

 4. Create Deployment Stage
 When conducting quick creation, the name of the stage is deploy by default, which supports users to modify the stage name.